Glossary

 Enrolment

 You cannot vote at an election unless your name is on the electoral roll.
-Australian citizens over 18 years of age (with a few exceptions) must enrol to vote.
+Australian citizens 18 years of age and over (with a few exceptions) must enrol to vote.

 Enrolment form

 Application form to enrol to vote or to change your address in Federal and State/Territory elections.
-Enrolment forms are available at all post offices, postal agencies, AEC offices and on our Home Page.
+Enrolment forms are available online or at AEC offices.

-These are ballot papers which show no further valid preference for any candidate and must, therefore, be set aside from the count.
+A ballot paper which shows no further valid preference for any candidate and must be set aside from the count.

 Fairly safe seat

-A term used after counting has been completed to describe a seat where the winning candidate received between 56-60% of the vote.
+A seat where the elected candidate received between 56 per cent and 60 per cent of the vote.

 Federation